-Shalu: What was your worst experience of India?
+Shalu: What was your worst experience in India?

 Kat: Some children threw stones at the coach and broke a window, cutting the face of the lady sitting in front of me.
 She wasn’t badly hurt, thank goodness, but it did shake everyone up a little.
 I honestly don’t think the children really meant to harm anyone though.

-Shalu: What was your best experience of India?
+Shalu: What was your best experience in India?

 Kat: So many things, although one special memory was strangely enough when I wasn’t feeling very well.
 After a long drive to a beautiful old hotel in Pushkar, I stayed in while the rest of the group went for a walk to a local temple.
 I had felt so ill that I couldn’t eat anything all day and my stomach had only just stopped doing somersaults.
 I spent a lovely evening reading on the balcony with a view across the Holy Lake.
 As the sun went down I got out my tripod and camera.
 I thought if I have to be ill, this is the perfect place to be.
 It was such a beautiful setting and just the right place to recoup and enjoy a little solitude.
 The following morning I was up early, feeling refreshed and went for a walk around the town and lake before breakfast.
 It’s hard to explain but I somehow felt in touch with something very special here, maybe nature or God?
 I’m not sure, but it was a magical time of day to experience a feeling of renewal as the world awakes.